top of page

 Visit the Kasbah Museum

-Nestled in the heart of Chefchaouen's medina is this small museum, which has (let's be fair) mixed reviews.
+Occupying the historic Kasbah in Plaza Uta el-Hammam is this small museum, which has (let's be fair) mixed reviews.
 There's a small collection of ethnographic artefacts to browse (with signage in French and Darija only), including pottery, musical instruments and everyday objects.

 Best things to do in Chefchaouen